huangjy-pku/huangjy-pku.github.io/_pages/about.md

 - I am a Ph.D. student at [Peking University (PKU)](https://www.pku.edu.cn/), advised by [Prof. Song-Chun Zhu](http://www.stat.ucla.edu/~sczhu/).
 I major in artificial intelligence (AI) with a primary focus on computer vision (CV).
 Previously, I graduated and obtained my Bachelor's degree from PKU in 2022.

-- I am also a long-term research intern at [Beijing Institute for General Artificial Intelligence (BIGAI)](https://www.bigai.ai/), affiliated with General Vision Lab and mentored by [Dr. Siyuan Huang](https://siyuanhuang.com/).
+- I am also a research intern at [Beijing Institute for General Artificial Intelligence (BIGAI)](https://www.bigai.ai/), where I am affiliated with General Vision Lab and mentored by [Dr. Siyuan Huang](https://siyuanhuang.com/).

-- My research interests include general-purpose vision, multi-modal learning, scene understanding, embodied AI, *etc*.
-Currently I am working on embodied generalist agents that can understand 3D scenes and human instructions, and follow instructions to interact with the 3D world.
+- My research interests include multi-modal learning, 3D scene understanding, and embodied AI.
+My research goal is to develop embodied generalist agents capable of understanding the 3D world and following human instructions to interact with the 3D world.

 <!-- Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.